 We are pleased to invite applications for PhD studentships from candidates wishing to carry out research under one of our three priority themes: brain and spinal cord tumours, acquired brain and spinal cord injury, and headache and facial pain.

-We would like to receive applications from prospective students - both clinical and non-clinical - planning to embark upon a PhD in Autumn 2021, focused on one of the three priority areas outlined below.
+We would like to receive applications from prospective students - both clinical and non-clinical - planning to embark upon a PhD in Autumn 2023, focused on one of the three priority areas outlined below.

-For clinical candidates, stipend can be used to support a salary at the appropriate clinical level, however the balance of funds will need to be obtained from other sources.
+For clinical candidates, the stipend can be used to support a salary at the appropriate clinical level, however the balance of funds will need to be obtained from other sources.

 We expect the research proposal to be developed by the candidate, in collaboration with their proposed supervisor.

 Short-listed research proposals will be subject to external peer review - and will be judged on scientific merit, originality, and the potential for impact.

 Short-listed candidates will be invited for interview in February 2023 with our Scientific Advisory Panel.
 Interviews are expected to take place in person in London.

 Further details can be found in the guidance notes below: